 Another yummy add-in for mojitos is my favorite Puerto Rican fruit: guama de la India.
 Native guamas grow on trees, inside large green pods that look like giant peas.
 But in the summer, they are out of season, so, to keep up with year-round demand, another kind of guama tree was imported from India.
 Its fruit looks like an orange teardrop with tender white flesh inside—and the taste is like nothing else.
 It has the fresh, pine-y taste of juniper berry, the tartness of lychee, and the sweetness of Muscat grapes.
 You can’t go to PR without trying one…or twenty.

-Tagged: Borinquen, budget travel, buy local, exotic fruit, farmer's markets, food, food travel, herbs, Latin America, Latina, low carbon foods, nightlife, Puerto Rico, Santurce, summer vacation, Travel, travel writing, tropical fruit
+Tagged Borinquen, budget travel, buy local, exotic fruit, farmer's markets, food, food travel, herbs, Latin America, Latina, low carbon foods, nightlife, Puerto Rico, Santurce, summer vacation, Travel, travel writing, tropical fruit

 Monday night I participated in the pro division of the Brooklyn Kitchen Third Annual Cupcake Cookoff.
 Although I did not take home the title, it was more than worth the week long preparation that went into my three entries to meet such cool people and feel the thrill of competition running through my veins for the first time since, I dunno, my JV basketball tournament in 10th grade.